Skip to main content

 Destination New York City

 The trip itself gave me confidence to continue to enjoy different things.
 I am finally seeing that I can do more than I allowed myself before the journey.
 I often walk and lose balance.
-Having my husband helping me though the crowds at Time Square let me enjoy seeing things without worrying.
+Having my husband helping me though the crowds at Times Square let me enjoy seeing things without worrying.
 Several times I started to lose my balance on the busy sidewalk.
 I was blessed to have my husband holding my hand every day so I wouldn’t fall.
 Also, nice to hold hands with him.

 We arrived at NYC on Saturday night.
 It was amazing to see all the lights and huge crowds of people outside.
 Sunday started with seeing the Statue of Liberty and Ellis Island.
 Then back to the hotel (using the subway for the first time) in Times Square to get ready to see the Broadway show “Wicked”.
 My husband and I are deaf and thankful that they have captioning devices for us.
 That show changed our whole point of view for the movie “Wizard of Oz.”